• Skip to main content

 Almond Shortbread Cookies with Amaretto

-Almond Shortbread Cookies with Amaretto - delicious Christmas cookies!
-These are just like classic shortbread cookies but with a little twist - I am using almond liquor to provide even more almond flavor to these very much almond-y holiday cookies!
+Almond Shortbread Cookies with Amaretto - delicious Christmas treats!
+These are just like classic shortbread cookies but with a little twist - I use almond liqueur to boost the almond flavor in these very almond-y holiday cookies!

 Almond shortbread cookies with Amaretto